stefan-hoeck/idris2-digest/docs/Tree.md

 This describes the *implicitness* of a bound variable: implicit, explicit, auto-implicit, or implicit with default.
 These correspond to the different ways variables can be introduced in Idris code.
-Explicit variables are manually (explicitly) passed to function, while implicit variables are usually solved by unification or - in the case of auto-implicit variables - proof search.
+Explicit variables are manually (explicitly) passed to functions, while implicit variables are usually solved by unification or - in the case of auto-implicit variables - proof search.
 Default implicit variables are assigned the default value unless given explicitly.